lorepozo/servemd/README.md

 # servemd

-__`servemd`__ is a minimal server which supports markdown, authentication for secured paths, and (optionally) TLS.
-Files are served in accordance with their MIME type, allowing for native viewing (e.g. PDFs or videos on mobile).
-The example directory shows typical usage (viewable live [here](http://docs.lucasem.com:8000)), which could look as follows:
+__`servemd`__ is an HTTP(S) server which supports markdown, jade, authentication for secured paths, caching, and (optionally) TLS.
+Files are served in accordance with their MIME type, allowing for native viewing (e.g.
+PDFs or videos on mobile).
+The example directory shows typical usage (viewable live [here](https://docs.lucasem.com:8000)), which could look as
+follows:

 ```
 .